 POSCO operates two integrated steelworks in Korea — in Pohang, and Gwangyang, and blast furnaces are at the heart of those steelworks operation.
 Altogether, there are 9 blast furnaces at POSCO steelworks — four in Pohang, and five in Gwangyang.
-With internal capacity of 6,000 cubic meter, the No.1 blast furnace in Gwangyang has the biggest production capacity in the world.
+With an internal capacity of 6,000 cubic meters, the No.1 blast furnace in Gwangyang has the biggest production capacity in the world.

 Blast furnace produces molten iron, and it is indispensable to steelworks operation.
 With 110 meters in height, its scale is enormous.

 All the steel products we see in our everyday lives are made from the molten iron.
 However, other than this simple fact, there really isn’t much we know about the blast furnace as what’s visible is its colossal steel exterior, not the inside.